 At Salford Royal Hospital, Mr Bhalla is a member of the Manchester Skull Base Unit.
 Here, he performs complex endoscopic skull base surgery with his neurosurgical colleagues.
 He also holds an Honorary Senior Lecturer's position with the University of Manchester.

 Mr Bhalla has research interests in the association between sinus disease and asthma, tumours of the sinuses, and new technologies and their application in sinus surgery.
 He hosts his own cadaveric sinus dissection courses (www.nose-manchester.co.uk and www.sinus.uk.com) at the University of Manchester and is invited expert faculty at both national and international sinus, advanced sinus and ENT expert courses (Dundee, Winchester, Copenhagen, Trier, Cambridge, Newcastle, Berlin, Wrightington, London, Maribor, Southampton).
-He is Clinical Director of the Manchester Surgical Skills and Simulation Centre, Chair of the North West Surgical and Interventional Medicine Simulation (SIMS) Network, and was recently on the Executive Council of the British Rhinological Society.
-He is Chair for Courses and Simulation with ENT UK.
-He is on the Council of the Royal Society of Medicine (Rhinology Section).
-He is on the Council of the Facial Plastics Surgery Society, ENT UK.
-He also remains involved closely with the British Rhinological Society, and is organising the cadaveric dissection programme for ENT UK at BACO 2018 in Manchester.
+He is Clinical Director of the Manchester Surgical Skills and Simulation Centre and was recently on the Executive Council of the British Rhinological Society.
+He has been Chair for Courses and Simulation with ENT UK.
+He is on the Councils of the Royal Society of Medicine (Rhinology Section) and Facial Plastics Surgery Society, ENT UK.
+He also remains involved closely with the British Rhinological Society, the British Skull Base Society, and is co-organising BACO 2018 in Manchester.
+He is responsible for the cadaveric dissection programme for ENT UK at this international meeting.